WakeMeAtThree/P5_Playground/Articles/UsefulCodeSnippets.md

 # Useful code snippets

+I find myself returning to a lot of repeated code, and so I've decided to compile the most frequent code I keep returning to.
+This will range in areas from some useful functions for github maintenance to shaders, to processing, and whatever else I use on the regular.

+## Terminal Commands

+### FFmpeg
-The following are useful `ffmpeg` commands for making animation gifs/mp4.
+The following are useful `ffmpeg` commands for making animation gifs/mp4 (I should look into [gifiscle](https://www.lcdf.org/gifsicle/)).

 Turning image sequence to a video
 ```